-In an earlier talk, we discussed methods for starting with a region $\Omega$ , perhaps outline by a set of vertices, and producing a set of nodes which can be triangulated so that triplets of nodes define elements.
+Using a program like MESH2D, we can take a description of a region Ω , perhaps outlined by a set of vertices, and produce a set of nodes which can be triangulated so that triplets of nodes define elements.

-As you have probably seen before, such a triangulation allows us, in a natural way, to define linear basis functions $\phi_i(x, y)$ , which are 1 at node i, 0 at all other nodes, and linear over each element.
+As you have probably seen before, such a triangulation allows us, in a natural way, to define linear basis functions $\phi_i(x, y)$, which are 1 at node i, 0 at all other nodes, and linear over each element.